 Faculty, students, researchers, and staff need to assess whether federal and state laws, contractual obligations, and/or grant restrictions limit the ability to maintain institutional or research data in U-M Google Apps.
 You can see at a glance whether it is is permissible or not to store or share a specific data type in a U-M or external vendor cloud services using the Sensitive Data Guide To IT Services.

 Users who work with certain types of regulated data do not receive U-M Google Mail and Calendar.
-They do have access to U-M Google Drive and other collaboration tools, but must always be cognizant of the Responsible Use of Information Resources Policy (SPG601.07) and Sensitive Regulated Data Standard when using those tools.
+They do have access to U-M Google Drive and other collaboration tools, but must always be cognizant of the Responsible Use of Information Resources Policy (SPG601.07) when using those tools.

 Google stores data on its secure servers, which may be located outside the U.S. or within the U.S. and accessible to foreign nationals.
 For this reason, U-M users working with regulated export-controlled data that must be housed in the U.S. and managed by U.S. citizens may not use some U-M Google Apps, such as Mail and Calendar.
-Their use of other Google Apps must be in accordance with the Responsible Use Policy and guidelines for implementing it, and the Information Technology Standard Sensitive Regulated Data: Permitted and Restricted Uses.
+Their use of other Google Apps must be in accordance with the Responsible Use Policy (SPG 601.07).

 University Policy and U-M Google

 Under the terms of U-M's agreement with Google, U-M continues to own its own data, so consequently its security and privacy policies continue to apply for members of the U-M campus community using U-M Google Core Services.
-For example, information in U-M Google is subject to the same university rules, obligations, and procedures related to FOIA as is university information stored elsewhere.
+For example, information in U-M Google is subject to the same university rules, obligations, and procedures related to the Freedom of Information Act (FOIA) and eDiscovery, as is university information stored elsewhere.
 For more about FOIA, visit the Office of the Vice President & General Counsel's website and the FOIA Office.)